Tyrn/wei/the-insider-en.typ

 old man's mouth and  a  cheerful red  tractor was pulling  them out of earth amidst din and screech.

-     The new  road ended unnoticed  - the riders  raced  down  an old Empire track with yellowish stone  ruts, wide palm  trees  and  narrow pyramids  of poplars planted  along the road  accordingly  to  the ancient  laws...
+     The new  road ended unnoticed---the riders  raced  down  an old Empire track with yellowish stone  ruts, wide palm  trees  and  narrow pyramids  of poplars planted  along the road  accordingly  to  the ancient  laws...
 Green knolls and rice paddies covered with water flashed far away.
-Bemish spun his head excitedly - the beauty around seemed to be like a photo.
+Bemish spun his head excitedly---the beauty around seemed to be like a photo.

      A squirrel  sat on  a poplar  branch and ate  a  nut.
 Amusing himself, Khanadar the Dried Date shot at the nut and knocked it out of the squirrel's